nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd student in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the first student in the results of the `find` command.
 * `delete John Doe` deletes the student with the full name "John Doe" from the address book, ignoring case sensitivity.

 ### Displaying Student Information: `display`

 Displays specific information of a student in Tuteez.

-Format: `display INDEX`
+Format: `display INDEX` or `display NAME`

-* Displays the details of the student at the specified `INDEX`.
+* Displays the details of the student at the specified `INDEX` or with the specified `NAME`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * The displayed information includes the student's name, phone number, email, address, tags, lessons, and any remarks associated with the student.

 Examples:
 * `display 1` Shows the details of the first student in the list.
 * `display 3` Shows the details of the third student in the list.
+* `display john doe` Shows the details of student John Doe in the list, if they were to be found.

 ### Clearing all entries : `clear`